tronboy/robot_framework_web_automation/README.md

 Add the files in the Repository

-Eit the Robot file according to the instructions given inside the file
+Edit the Robot file according to the instructions given inside the file

 Create a new Pipeline>>>Edit the YML file according to the instructions given inside the file